 Native to (or naturalized in) Oregon:

-- Deciduous shrub or small tree, 10-30 ft (3-9 m) tall, open.
+- Broadleaf deciduous shrub or small tree, 10-30 ft (3-9 m) tall, open.
 Twigs green in the first year then turn gray to reddish-brown.
 Leaves alternate and opposite, simple, linear, 8-14 cm long, narrow (2-4 mm wide), margin entire (smooth), pale green; petiole short or sessile.
 Flowers trumpet-shaped, pink to light violet about 3 cm long and occur in clusters up to 10 cm long at the end of twigs, appear in spring and often into fall.
 Fruit narrow, elongated two-celled pod-like capsule, 10-30 cm long, persist when plant is leafless in winter.

 - Sun or light shade, needs well-drained soil.
 Requires pruning to make attractive.
 Flowers attract hummingbirds.